 A Hindu Temple brings together gods and humans, giving them the ability to support each other.
 We still worship in temples without understanding anything about their purpose.
-But it is also important to know the history of a temple, its purpose, and related stories.
-This will make our worship more meaningful.
+But it is important to know the history behind a temple, its purpose, and related stories.
+That might make our worship relevant.

 25 Most Famous Hindu Temples in Foreign Lands are as follows:

-The construction took place between A.D.
+It was built approximately between A.D.
 1113 and 1150.
-The name of the temple means ‘Temple City’ and covers 500 acres; Angkor Wat is one of the largest religious Hindu Temples ever built.
-Actually, this temple is exclusively for the god Vishnu, but later, it became a Buddhist temple in the fourteenth century; So, Buddha statues were also present in the place to improve the artwork and also became a military protection camp later.
+The name of the temple means ‘Temple City’.
+The temple covers 500 acres; Angkor Wat is one of the largest religious Hindu Temples ever created.
+Originally constructed as a Hindu temple dedicated to the god Vishnu, but later it was transformed into a Buddhist temple in the fourteenth century; Buddha statues were also included to improve the artwork.
+Sometime later it became a military fortification.
 Today, it has become a UNESCO World Heritage Site.

-Sri Durga temple is in Melbourne.
+It is located in Melbourne.
 The very sight of the temple itself will leave all the devotees fascinated.
-It is the largest Hindu temple in Australia that would cater to the increasing Diaspora in Melbourne and is also a fine foundation for the Hindu community to come together.
-Also, it celebrates the culture and traditions and is 22-acre long .
-And still has a few steps to go before the construction is complete.
+It is the largest Hindu temple in Australia that would cater to the increasing Diaspora in Melbourne.
+It is a fine foundation for the Hindu community to come together and also celebrate the culture and traditions.
+Sri Durga Temple is 22-acre long and still has a few steps to go before the construction is complete.
 This would also include the children’s playground and a verandah.

-Tanah Lot Temple is one of Bali’s main landmarks, and also draws more people with its unusual coastal location and sunset landscapes.
-An ancient Hindu temple placed on top of a rock among the consistent waves.
-Tanah Lot temple’s history dated back to the 16th century by Dang Hyang Nirartha, an honored Bali religious figure.
+Tanah Lot Temple is one of Bali’s main landmarks, well-known for its unusual coastal location and sunset landscapes.
+An ancient Hindu temple placed on top of a rock formation among the consistent waves.
+Tanah Lot temple’s history was believed to date back to the 16th century by Dang Hyang Nirartha, an honored Bali religious figure.

-Dang Hyang Nirartha is a three-temple network in Balinese villages.
-The location plan of the temple shows that the village’s northern area will be for Brahma, middle area for Vishnu, and southern face for Shiva.
+Dang Hyang Nirartha is said to have built a three-temple network in Balinese villages.
+The location plan that the temple constructed in the village’s northern area will be Brahma, middle area for Vishnu, and southern face for Shiva.

-The Pashupatinath temple is for Lord Shiva, and is one of the most important religious Hindu Temples in Asia.
-It was built in the 5th century and later restored by Malla kings, and existed since the beginning of the century when a Shiva lingam was found here.
+Committed to Lord Shiva, Pashupatinath is one of the most prominent religious Hindu Temples in Asia.
+It was built in the 5th century and later restored by Malla kings, is said to have existed since the beginning of the century when a Shiva lingam was found here.

 The large temple in Nepal expands across the Bagmati River, considered sacred by Hindus.
 The central pagoda-style temple has a golden roof, four silver-covered sides, and elegant woodcarvings.
 The Hindu and Buddhist deities are also there in Pashupatinath’s temple.

 Shiv Sagar Temple is on Mauritius ‘eastern side.
-The Hindus exclusively designed the temple in the late 1970s, but proper reconstruction took place in 2007.
-It houses Lord Shiva’s idol, which is the approximately a 108-foot bronze statue which is actually Mangal Mahadev.
+It was designed by the Hindus from the late 1970s, but proper reconstruction was done in 2007.
+It houses Lord Shiva’s idol, which is the approximately a 108-foot bronze statue known as Mangal Mahadev.

-The existing Hindu Temple is two hundred years old and an East India Company agent constructed it, though the agent possibly only restored the actual temple.
+The existing Hindu Temple is two hundred years old and was constructed by an East India Company agent, though the agent possibly only restored the actual temple.
 It’s a three-room building with front veranda and elegant wooden doors with carvings.
 The temple’s northeastern corner includes four small Shiva temples founded by King Mansing in the 16th century.
 Dhakeshwari temple is open daily, and people from all religions can worship.

 Shri Kali Temple is the most special Hindu Temple in Yangon.
-It is the Hindu temple with excellent architecture.
-The temple was established in 1871.Shri Kali Temple’s characteristic is its brilliant designs and also the physical structures.
+It is the Hindu temple with intricate architecture.
+The temple was established in 1871.Shri Kali Temple’s characteristic is its brilliant architecture.
 Shri Kali Temple is full of Hindu temple features.
 The temple represents Hindu arts, roles, beliefs, principles, and lifestyles.
 It tells about the connection between man and the divine.
 The Shri Kali Temple has gently curved shapes.
 Portals, entrances, walls, and columns are elaborately carved, while gold, silver, and jewels decorate parts of the temple.

 Sri Siva Subramaniya Temple is charmingly a bright Hindu temple and is one of the very few places beyond India where you can see classical Dravidian architecture; the wooden carvings and the idols of Gods traveled here from India, as did the artists who decorated the temple with their colorful paint and stunning ceiling paintings.
 When you visit this Hindu Temple, dress moderately, leave your shoes at the entrance; you can take pictures but not inside the temple.
-There is separate room inside the temple for offerings by devotees.
+The chamber inside the temple is reserved for offerings by devotees.

-Besakih Temple is the”Bali’s Mother Temple,” which stands 1000 meters high on Mount Agung’s slopes.
+Besakih Temple is regarded as “Bali’s Mother Temple,” situated 1000 meters high on Mount Agung’s slopes.
 It is the most famous, largest and most sacred Hindu Temple in Bali.
-Pura Besakih is a construction of 23 different temples, the largest and the center of which is the Pura Penataran Agung.
-The temple is in Besakih village, east Bali, Indonesia.
+Pura Besakih is a complex of 23 different temples, the largest and core of which is the Pura Penataran Agung.
+The temple is located in Besakih village, east Bali, Indonesia.

 The Pura Besakih temple hosts endless annual rituals and ceremonies, so it’s easy to get into one.
-Every temple has its own temple festival by following Pawukon’s 210-day calendar.
-Each month, they also celebrate the full moon as well.
+Every temple has its own temple festival based on Pawukon’s 210-day calendar.
+Each month, they also celebrate the full moon and major holidays as well.

 Erawan Shrine is Bangkok’s most famous Hindu Temple.
 It’s in front of Grand Hyatt Erawan Hotel, at Ploenchit and Ratchadamri Road junction.
 Throughout the day, you will always see crowds paying their respects to a gold sculpture of the 4-faced Brahma.
 The teachings of Brahma have always inspired Buddhism in Thailand, making an immediate effect on the locals.

-People from around the world will make some offers of incense sticks, floral garlands, vegetables, and teak wood elephants.
-It is believed that Erawan Temple would grant several wishes of the people over the years.
+People from around the world make ceremonial offers of incense sticks, floral garlands, vegetables, and teak wood elephants.
+It is believed that Erawan Temple seems to have granted several wishes over the years.

 Several times a day, Erawan Temple holds elegant Thai classical dance performances and exciting lion dances on important occasions.

 It is rated as one of Sri Lanka’s main Hindu Temples.
-Sanpaha Perumal is the major God inside the majestic temple in the 15th century.
-It’s stands as an architectural elegance.
+Sanpaha Perumal founded the majestic temple in the 15th century.
+It’s also known for its architectural elegance.
 The temple is sacred to north Sri Lankan Tamils’ Hindu culture.

 The Hindu Temple is one of Sri Lanka’s most visited temples.
-Devotees follow strict rules inside the temple, and religious rituals take place in a very large manner.
+Devotees observe strict discipline inside the temple, and religious rituals are performed in a very large manner.

 The Shri Venkateswara (Balaji) Temple is one of Europe’s biggest Hindu Temples; it was built in the style of the Tirupati Venkateswara Temple in Tirupati, India.
 It opened on August 23, 2006.
 Lord Venkateswara is the primary god, with two other deities on either side of him in the main temple-his wife Padmavati, and Hanuman.
 Outside, his sons Ganesh and Murugan have two small Shiva temples, along with a Navagraha hall with the depictions of nine celestial bodies.
 It has beautiful, well-appointed building, and also very active with resident priests; you should remove your shoes while entering and also you are not supposed to photograph inside the temple.

 It is Europe’s first traditional Hindu temple and is also an elegant Indian masterpiece.
 They used 5,000 tons of Italian and Indian marble and the finest Bulgarian calcareous; it was hand-carved in India before being installed in London.
-Completed in August 1995 – there are five elaborately carved temples that are the temple’s focal point, house the holy gods, royal thrones and also royal dress.
+Completed in August 1995 – there are five intricately carved temples that are the temple’s focal point, house the holy gods, lined with luxurious thrones and royal attire.